jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Echo chambers don't like conclusions because they force an assessment on whether the hero, his philosophy, and his chosen tools changed the world or not.
 Today's ideologues are not mixed-martial artists, doctors, or scientists searching for the best possible tools and techniques needed to fix your problem.
 Rather, ideologues are like salesman selling their chosen tools and techniques.

 One ideology says green technology is a must buy to secure a properous future, while another says it's the enemy going to drive your family into debt.
-One ideology says gun ownership is killing innocent lives, another says they are saving you from tyranical government.
+One ideology says gun ownership is killing innocent lives, another says guns are saving you from tyranical government.
 One side says government run healthcare is the only option for a healthy society, while another says corporate health-care is your only hope to stay alive.

-And on and on the fued continues over cablee news show and society at large.
-Tools are considered black or white because they are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve everyone of your problems.
-And by proclaiming their ideological rulesbook is perfect, they never have to admit any shortcomings.
+And on and on the fued continues over cable news shows, Twitter, and society at large.
+Ideologues constantly fight over which tools are best.
+There is no middle ground because because ideologies are are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve everyone of your problems.

 Remember, it was only when curious people said, "what descipline is best?" and engaged in real fights and looked at the evidence, that the illusion of completeness was erased from all but the most stubborn martial arts.
-By allowing any technique Ultimate Fighting gave martial artists the freedom to bypass useless rules, be their own hero, and get better results.
+By allowing any technique Ultimate Fighting gave martial artists the freedom to bypass rules and use any tool that got better results.

 Today's ideologues don't have that freedom yet.
-Since we don't practice mixed-ideological politics, our ideologies must project a completeness.
+One side can't rise taxes, the other can't cut them.
+One side fights unionzation as evil, while the other defends it as perfect.
+Tools and techniques are always black or white to an ideologue.
+Since we don't practice mixed-ideological politics, our ideologies must pretend they are the single source of truth.

 Therefore they sell echo chambers.

 To escape echo chambers, all you must do is understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not disloyal to medical doctors.
 When a biologist says "I don't know, ask a chemist" she's not being a bad biologist.
-This is because these fields understand they are sub-disciplines that exists to help a person solve a problem using any tool needed.
+This is because these fields understand they are sub-disciplines that exists to help a person solve a problem.
+They are free to admit their limitaions and don't have to pretend they have all the answers.

 Fighters overcome opponents.
 Patients battle diseases.
 Scientists research nature.
 Cinderella had an evil stepfamily.

 What's your problem?
 And what tools do you need to solve it.

 If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you're at least partially stuck inside an echo chamber.

-You should want the freedom to choose.
-Not only because it's proven so succesful in modern medicine and mixed-martial arts, but because it makes you a hero of evolution.
+You should have the freedom to choose.
+Not only because it's proven so succesful in modern medicine and mixed-martial arts, but lets you harness evolution.

-And evolution has no limits, respects no rules, and declares no kings.
+And evolution has no limits, respects no rules, and doesn't care about your ideology.

 ## There is No Lion King - Evolution